-In order to achieve these objectives, procurement departments are going to have to rethink their strategies for supplier risk management.
+In order to achieve these objectives, companies are going to have to rethink their strategies for supplier risk management.
 It will be necessary to adopt new metrics as a way to streamline major sourcing and supply decisions.
 This will help to minimize waste and ensure that maximum value is extracted from every purchase.

 It’s important not to underestimate the impact of a rapidly changing market.
 Right now, millennials are a purchasing powerhouse.
 They rule the roost and are set to gain even more of economic dominance.
-So, procurement functions will have to develop supply chains which satisfy them.
+So, procurement functions will have to develop supply chains that satisfy them.

-The best way to do this is to think beyond basic cost cutting measures.
+The best way to do this is to think beyond basic cost-cutting measures.
 The reality is that younger buyers are less fixated on price.
 Compared to previous generations, they are much more likely to prioritize sustainability and CSR over knockdown deals.
 In time, this could see businesses swapping traditional linear supply chains for circular ones.

-The influence of once sidelined economies will come to shape and define IT sourcing and procurement in the years to come.
+The influence of once sidelined economies will come to shape and define sourcing and procurement in the years to come.
 In fact, these emerging markets will transform the supply and demand trends that we have come to depend upon.
 The hot spots to watch are, unsurprisingly, China and South America, both of which are developing at a rapid rate.